 At its core, The Hoomanist is a series of genuine conversations between human beings.
 It's about taking the time to talk and reflect on stories and ideas far from the noise of social media.
-It's self-produced, self-hosted, and it takes me lots of time but I am really happy to be able to do it.
-The first person I ever recorded a chat with is the amazing Mr. David Pasquesi.
+It's self-produced, self-hosted, and it makes me really happy.
+The first conversation I have ever shared here is "The Art of Paying Attention", with the amazing Mr. David Pasquesi.

-I started interviewing human beings about why they do what they do, not simply what.
-Why do we take certain decisions, why do we look at something in a specific way.
-I want to have real, honest, intimate conversations about our existential drives.
-Audio (voice) seemed to be the most natural medium, so The Hoomanist was born as a produced audio program.
-I apply all the skills that I learned during the past decade working for TV and radio, doing my best to craft a product that I can (sometimes) be proud of.
+I started interviewing other human beings about not just what we do, but why we do it.
+Why do we take certain decisions?
+Why do we look at something in a specific way?
+I want to have real, honest, and intimate conversations about our existential drives.
+Voice seemed to be the most natural medium, so The Hoomanist was born as a produced audio show.
+I apply all the skills that I learned during over a decade working for TV and radio, doing my best to craft a product that I can (sometimes) be proud of.
 I am convinced that a lot can be learned about ourselves from solitude, but we can also learn about ourselves by listening to others.
 I do all I can to have these conversations in person.

 Why "Hoomanist" and Not "Humanist"?